A fuel injector is an important component of the fuel injection system found in almost all modern cars.

 Fuel Injector Replacement Cost

-The average fuel injector replacement cost is between 100$ to 500$, depending on the car model and labor costs.
-A fuel injector usually costs between $50-300$.
-The labor work at a workshop does usually cost between $50-200$.
+The average fuel injector replacement cost is between $100 and $500, depending on the car model and labor costs.
+A fuel injector usually costs between $50 and $300.
+Labor usually costs between $50 and 200$.

 The fuel injector’s cost may differ a lot depending on if you have a gas or diesel engine.
 Diesel injectors are often very expensive, which can result in part costs of $400 or more.